Datarock Datarock

-Datarock Datarock is the debut studio album by Norwegian Dance-punk duo Datarock, released on April 4, 2005.
+Datarock Datarock is the debut studio album by Norwegian dance-punk duo Datarock, released on April 4, 2005.
 The duo's hit single, "Computer Camp Love", is a playful song based on the 1984 American comedy Revenge of the Nerds and almost parodies "Summer Nights".
 The album was later released in 2007 to North America and included the music videos for "Bulldozer", "Computer Camp Love", and "Fa-Fa-Fa".

 The album cover appeared on many apple iPod advertisements.
+"The New Song" is used by the NHL's Utah Mammoth as their theme song.